NOEL MOORE ACHIEVEMENT AWARD

 The above students are examples of the many good students we have at Rose-Hulman.
-The Chemical Engineering Department would like to recognize the good attitudes that these students show towards learning and congratulate Trent, Casey, and Zeyad for being great role models.
+The Chemical Engineering Department would like to recognize the good attitudes that these students show towards learning and congratulate Alex, Matt, and John for being great role models.

 JEAN & MYRA BOATMAN SCHOLARSHIP AWARD

 Academic Year 2014-15